top of page

 3. Bus

 If you are travelling to Kerala on a budget and you don't want to drive, you can fill in the gaps the trains can't reach with public buses, provided by the Kerala State Road Transport Corporation.
-Sadly, you can't book directly with them or their official partner redBus with many foreign bank cards, I have used Revolut successfully but otherwise, you may need to ask an Indian friend, your hotel, or a travel agent to do it for you.
+Sadly, you can't book directly with them or their official partner redBus with many foreign bank cards, although I have used Revolut successfully.

 4. Private Driver

-You can flag down empty Autos (rickshaws/tuk-tuks) to drive shorter distances, and you can also hire a driver for the whole day or multiple days if public transport isn't your thing.
+You can flag down empty Autos (rickshaws/tuk-tuks) to drive shorter distances, and the price is in the region of 15rs per km in Kerala.
+If you are going out of town, you are expected to cover the driver's return journey too (which makes it 30rs per km).
+You can also hire a driver for the whole day or multiple days if public transport isn't your thing.
 This can, again, be an Auto (3500 per day) or a car with AC (5,000 per day).

 5. Boat